How to Earn Extra Money to Help Pay for Your Wedding Day

 With the number of people running their own businesses now, the need for virtual assistants is through the roof!
 If you've got extra time and are detail oriented, find a virtual assistant position.
 Check out sites like Odesk or Outsourcely to peruse job listings and find a position that's right for you!

 Do you have stuff you don't really need but hate to throw away?
 One man's trash is another man's treasure!
-Sell used clothing, collectibles, or whatever else you've got cluttering up your closet on eBay or Craigslist!
+Sell textbooks, used clothing, collectibles, or whatever else you've got cluttering up your closet on eBay or Craigslist!
 You'll be surprised at how quickly your cash adds up, and how therapeutic clearing the clutter can be!
 (If it doesn't spark joy, it goes on eBay, girlfriend!)

 I have a friend whose fiancé scoured thrift shops for cheap baseball caps.
 He'd buy them for a couple bucks each, then clean them up and resell them for $25+ each on eBay.
 It turned into quite a fun side project for him, he earned a few hundred extra dollars to put towards wedding expenses.
 Pretty sweet!